 - Consume a diet rich in fiber.

 - Rest well and avoid doing tedious tasks

-- Exercise regularly as it may help release gas.
+- Exercise regularly as it may help release gas and prevent soreness and cramping.
 Perform only pregnancy-safe exercises.

 When To Call A Doctor?